sachinjain024/practicebook/my-courses/coursera-classification/week1/ReadMe.md

 - Output = Max(Pred(y=red|x), Pgreen(y=green|x), Pblue(y=blue|x))
 - According to maximum probability obtain, you can determine which decision boundary worked best

-## Questions
+## Assignment Question
-- Are the positive words in the simple_model also positive words in the sentiment_model?
+- 8: Are the positive words in the simple_model also positive words in the sentiment_model?
 (Assignment - Question 8)